 Hypercalcaemia is when the calcium level in your blood is raised.
 Having excess calcium in your blood can weaken your bones, cause kidney stones and affect how your heart works.

-Having enough calcium in your body is important for healthy bones and teeth, and for muscle and nerve activity, including your heartbeat.
-But, having too much calcium can weaken your bones, cause kidney stones and in some cases, can be life threatening.
+- Having enough calcium in your body is important for healthy bones and teeth, and for muscle and nerve activity, including your heartbeat.

 What causes hypercalcaemia?